Char-Griller · Budget

 What you give up vs ceramic

 Steel doesn't hold heat the way thick ceramic does.
-The Akorn will hit any temperature a ceramic kamado will, but it's more sensitive to wind and cold-weather cooks take more babysitting.
-The cooking results, once it's stable, are genuinely close — most blind tasters can't tell brisket cooked on an Akorn from brisket cooked on a Classic II.
+The Akorn will hit any temperature a ceramic kamado will, but owner reports consistently note it's more sensitive to wind and that cold-weather cooks take more babysitting.
+Once it's stable, owners describe the cooking results as genuinely close to ceramic — a common refrain in Akorn vs Classic II threads is that the finished brisket is hard to tell apart in a blind taste.

 Pros